saitctf/CTFd-ChallengeMapTheme/README.md

 ### Challenge Mapping

-Challenges are automatically mapped to US states using the following logic:
+Challenges are automatically mapped to Canadian provinces and territories using the following logic:

+1. **Category-Based Mapping**: Each challenge category is automatically assigned to a province/territory
-1. **State Tags**: If a challenge has a state tag (e.g., "CA", "NY", "TX"), it will be placed on that state
+2. **Province Tags**: If a challenge has a province tag (e.g., "BC", "ON", "QC"), it will be placed on that province/territory
-2. **Default Assignment**: If no state tag is provided, challenges are assigned to states in order
 3. **Category Colors**: Each challenge category gets a unique color for easy identification

-### State Codes
+### Province/Territory Codes

-The theme uses standard US state abbreviations:
+The theme uses standard Canadian province and territory abbreviations:
-- CA (California), NY (New York), TX (Texas), FL (Florida), etc.
+- **Provinces**: AB (Alberta), BC (British Columbia), MB (Manitoba), NB (New Brunswick), NL (Newfoundland and Labrador), NS (Nova Scotia), ON (Ontario), PE (Prince Edward Island), QC (Quebec), SK (Saskatchewan)
+- **Territories**: NT (Northwest Territories), NU (Nunavut), YT (Yukon)
-- All 50 states plus DC are supported
+- All 10 provinces and 3 territories are supported

 ### Interactive Features

-- **Click States**: Click on any state to open the challenge modal
+- **Click Provinces/Territories**: Click on any province or territory to open the challenge modal
-- **Hover Tooltips**: Hover over states to see challenge details
+- **Hover Tooltips**: Hover over provinces/territories to see challenge details
 - **Category Legend**: Right sidebar shows all challenge categories with colors
 - **Real-time Updates**: Map updates automatically when challenges are solved